ipatate/gdpr-cookies/README.md

 [![Build Status](https://travis-ci.org/ipatate/gdpr-cookies.svg?branch=develop)](https://travis-ci.org/ipatate/gdpr-cookies)

+# Breaking change => use initGdprCookie for init system now

 ### 🍪 System GDPR cookie for website.
 Informs the visitor of the use of cookies and gives the possibility to refuse cookies

 ### ℹ️ On the first visit, the banner is show.
 If visitor click on link or button for navigate, the cookie is accepted by default.